 There are many ways to leave a charitable planned gift.

 One common way is by naming a charity as a beneficiary of a retirement account, such as an IRA or 401k.

-IRA plan administrators may not be legally required to notify IRA beneficiaries that you have passed away or that they are a beneficiary.
+IRA plan administrators may not be legally required to notify IRA beneficiaries that you have passed away.
+Or they may not even mention that they are a beneficiary.
 Therefore, a charity named as a beneficiary of an IRA may never find this out.

 This could lead to the funds remaining with the plan administrator in the retirement account and eventually being handed over to the state’s “unclaimed property” division.

 As the donor of a planned gift to a charity, you can prevent this by notifying your professional advisors of your current beneficiary designations.
 Retirement beneficiaries should be included with your estate planning documents.
 Also, be sure to notify beneficiaries, such as charities, ahead of time so that they’re aware that they may be the recipient of a planned gift.

 By doing these simple steps now, you’ll ensure that your intentions will be honored.
 And your favorite charities will benefit from your generosity.
 It also provides the opportunity for the charities to thank you while you are alive.